 In this paper, we propose new mechanisms supporting the secure execution of workflows in the decentralized setting.
 These mechanisms, capitalizing on onion encryption techniques [15] and security policy models, assure the integrity of the distributed execution of workflows and prevent business partners from being involved in a workflow instance forged by a malicious peer.
-Our solution can easily be integrated into the runtime specification of decentralized workflow model specified in [13].
-The remainder of the paper using the pervasive workflow model specified in [13].
+Our solution can easily be integrated into the runtime specification of decentralized workflow management systems as illustrated in this paper using the pervasive workflow model specified in [13].
 The remainder of the paper is organized as follows.
 Section 2 and 3 outline the pervasive workflow model and the associated security requirements, respectively.
 In section 4 our solution is specified while in section 5 the runtime specification of the secure distributed workflow execution is presented.
 In section 6 the security properties of the mechanisms we designed are validated.
 Finally section 7 discusses related work and section 8 presents the conclusion.

-2 Workflow model
+2. Workflow model